 Modeling Markov Chain and Markov Decision Process

-SpiceLogic Decision Tree Software lets you model a Markov Chain or Markov Decision Process using a special node called Markov Chance Node.
-You can set reward (or Payoff) to a Markov State or Markov Action and perform Utility Analysis or Cost-Effectiveness Analysis for that Markov Chain or Markov Decision Process.
+SpiceLogic Decision Tree Software lets you build a Markov Chain or a Markov Decision Process with a special node called the Markov Chance Node.
+You can attach a reward (or payoff) to a Markov State or a Markov Action, then run a Utility Analysis or a Cost-Effectiveness Analysis on the chain or the process.

 Decision Tree Analyzer start screen with the Markov Model option highlighted to use a Markov Chance node as the root of a new decision tree.